getsheked/NHL7Seg/README.md

         Vegas Golden Knights: VGK 54
         Washington Capitals: WSH 15
         Winnipeg Jets: WPG 52
+     2. Create virutal enviroment
+     3. Install dependencies
+     4 (Optional).
+If you want this to run on boot you will need to do some more steps:

-    6. Please report any issues you find with the program, there are likely many.
+    3. Please report any issues you find with the program, there are likely many.

 This project relies on work fromm ADAFRUIT, and ZMALSKI.
 Thank you to both for your indirect assistance